ialab-puc/CuratorNet/README.md

 In this repository, we provide a TensorFlow implementation of CuratorNet.

-The full paper is available at [arxiv link](https://arxiv.org/abs/2009.04426), and is part of the ComplexRec workshop proceedings at the ACM RecSys 2020 conference.
+The full paper pre-print is available at [arXiv](https://arxiv.org/abs/2009.04426), and is part of the ComplexRec workshop proceedings at the ACM RecSys 2020 conference.

 ## Citation